U.S. Relations With Algeria

-The United States established diplomatic relations with Algeria in 1962 following its independence from France.
+The United States and Algeria established diplomatic relations in 1962 following Algeria’s independence from France.
 Algeria severed relations with the United States in 1967 in the wake of the Arab-Israeli War, but reestablished relations in 1974.

-Algeria is a strategically located and capable partner with which the United States has strong diplomatic, law enforcement, and security cooperation.
+Algeria is a strategically located and capable partner with which the United States has strong diplomatic, law enforcement, economic, and security cooperation.
 The United States and Algeria conduct frequent civilian and military exchanges.
-The Deputy Secretary of State visited Algeria in July 2016, and the Secretary of State held a Strategic Dialogue with Algeria’s Foreign Minister in April 2015.
-Algeria has hosted senior U.S. military officials and ship visits, and the United States hosted a Joint Military Dialogue with Algeria in July 2016.
+Most recently, Deputy Secretary of State John Sullivan visited Algiers in June 2018 and opened the fifth annual Algeria-U.S. Counterterrorism Dialogue with Foreign Minister Abdelkader Messahel.

 U.S. Assistance to Algeria

-Funding through the Middle East Partnership Initiative (MEPI) has been allocated to support the work of Algeria's developing civil society through programming that provides training to journalists, businesspeople, female entrepreneurs and parliamentarians, legal professionals, and the heads of leading nongovernmental organizations.
-MEPI also has provided funding for economic development programs, and U.S. outreach programs support education in Algeria.
+Our Middle East Partnership Initiative (MEPI) has supported the work of Algeria's civil society through programming that provides training to journalists, business people, female entrepreneurs and parliamentarians, legal professionals, and the heads of leading non-governmental organizations.

 Bilateral Economic Relations

 The United States is one of Algeria’s top trading partners, and Algeria is one of the top U.S. trading partners in the Middle East/North African region.
 Most U.S. direct investment in Algeria has been in the hydrocarbon sector.
 The main U.S. import from Algeria is crude oil.
-The two countries have signed a trade and investment framework agreement, establishing common principles on which the economic relationship is founded and forming a platform for negotiating other bilateral agreements.
-The United States encourages Algeria to make necessary changes to achieve economic diversification, accede to the World Trade Organization, move toward transparent economic policies, and liberalize its investment climate.
-The United States has funded a program supporting Algerian efforts to develop a more active government securities market.
+The two countries have signed a trade and investment framework agreement that provides a platform to address impediments in the economic relationship and identify paths to broader commercial interaction.
+The United States supports Algeria’s desire to diversify its economy, accede to the World Trade Organization, move toward transparent economic policies, and liberalize its investment climate.

 Algeria's Membership in International Organizations

 Algeria and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
-Algeria is an active member of the Global Counterterrorism Forum (GCTF).
-Algeria also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe, an observer to the Organization of American States, and an observer to the World Trade Organization.
-It also co-chairs the Sahel working group of the Global Counterterrorism Forum and occasionally provides airlift and other logistical support to UN and AU peacekeeping operations.
+Algeria is an active member of the Global Counterterrorism Forum (GCTF) and serves as the co-chair of the organization’s West Africa Working Group.
+Algeria is also a Partner for Cooperation with the Organization for Security and Cooperation in Europe, an observer to the Organization of American States, and an observer to the World Trade Organization.
+It also occasionally provides airlift and other logistical support to UN and AU peacekeeping operations.